“Perspectives on the Ramesside Military System”

 12:30 lunch break

-14:00 Renaud Pietri: Military Logistics during the Ramesside Period.
+14:00 Renaud Pietri: Military Logistics during the Ramesside Period: an overview and some thoughts.

 15:30 coffee break